 It is like extending a rubber band to its limit.
 When people stretch to the maximum, they are more likely to pull a muscle.

 They *may* increase the range of motion you can attain, but not your ability to stabilize in these new positions.
 Doing this will limit your performance in any physical activity you choose to perform.

-Only the true fitness experts all agree that if you still choose to static stretch before any kind of physical activity you’re probably better off not doing it at all.
+Only true fitness experts agree that if you still choose static stretch before any physical activity, you’re probably better off not doing it.

-Dynamic Mobility exercises are short stretches and muscle activation techniques whose main function is to give your body a full range of motion as well as activate the muscles that have become dormant due to the sedentary nature of today’s workplace.
+Dynamic Mobility exercises are short stretches and muscle activation techniques whose main function is to give your body a full range of motion and activate the muscles that have become dormant due to the passive nature of today’s workplace.